AnyChart/docs.anychart.com/Common_Settings/Server-side_Rendering.md

 ## Overview

-Server-side rendering is a tool that helps a lot in some cases: for example, when you've got an automated email system, and you need to include charts in letters; when you need charts in reports, which are generated on servers; when you need to show the charts on a Smart TV with a stripped version of a browser; etc. In such cases we offer you to use AnyChart Export Server.
+Server-side rendering is a tool that helps a lot in some cases: for example, when you've got an automated email system, and you need to include charts in letters; when you need charts in reports, which are generated on servers; when you need to show the charts on a Smart TV with a stripped version of a browser; etc. In such cases, we offer you to use AnyChart Export Server.

-AnyChart Export server is also used to provide Export chart to CSV, Excel, JSON and XML options.
+AnyChart Export server is also used to provide exporting chart to CSV, Excel, JSON, and XML.

 ## Environment

 AnyChart Export Server uses [PhantomJS](http://phantomjs.org/) which emulates a browser on the server (WebKit), runs our charts in it, gets SVG and converts it into \*.PNG, \*.JPG or \*.PDF files.
-If you need to take a screenshot of a page in the Internet or in a local HTML file, you can just use Chrome or Firefox in headless mode without the AnyChart Export Server.
+If you need to take a screenshot of a page on the Internet or in a local HTML file, you can just use Chrome or Firefox in headless mode without the AnyChart Export Server.
 Export to Excel uses [Apache POI](https://poi.apache.org/).
-Exporting to CSV, JSON and XML doesn't require PhantomJS, the server serves only as an intermediary to allow file to be saved using a browser.
+Exporting to CSV, JSON and XML doesn't require PhantomJS, the server serves only as an intermediary to allow the file to be saved using a browser.
-AnyChart Export Server itself is a jar-file that runs using Java so it works Windows, Linux, MacOS or any other OS where Java is available.
+AnyChart Export Server itself is a jar-file that runs using Java so it works on Windows, Linux, MacOS or any other OS where Java is available.

 To run the AnyChart Export Server, do the following:
 1. Install PhantomJS, Firefox or Chrome/Chromium.
 Use instructions and downloads given below: